 I currently work with an environmental education charity founded in 1943.
 We have field centres and learning locations throughout England, Scotland, and Wales.

-I have previously worked with wildlife conservation charities, environmental data centres, major theme parks, well-known tourist attractions, a performing arts festival, a high street bank, an art and technology college, a local community centre, a cathedral, and a spice island hotel in Zanzibar (among others).
+I have previously worked with wildlife conservation charities, environmental data centres, a major theme park, globally famous tourist attractions, a performing arts festival, a high street bank, an arts and technology college, a local community centre, a London cathedral, and a spice island hotel in Zanzibar (among others).

-I have worked as a technical lead, a developer, a graphic designer, a web designer, a biodiversity data manager, a GIS wrangler, a teacher, an IT technician, and a CIC director.
+I have worked as a digital services manager, a technical lead, a web developer, a graphic designer, a web designer, a biodiversity data manager, a GIS wrangler, a teacher, an IT technician, and a CIC director.

-Fun facts: I am GitHub user #176 and Stack Overflow user #1944.
+Fun facts: My first computer was a Sinclair ZX Spectrum 48K, which I received for my 10th birthday in 1985.
+I am GitHub user #176 and Stack Overflow user #1944.
 My greatest claim to fame is a letter published in issue 71 of Sinclair User magazine, February 1988.
 It's all been downhill from there.

 This is a web page.